Mask Off Maersk: Reactions

 In June 2025, following sustained pressure from Mask Off Maersk, Maersk announced it would halt the transport of goods to and from Israeli settlements in the West Bank, becoming the first global shipping company to take this step.
 Maersk stated it had strengthened its screening procedures, aligning with the United Nations OHCHR database of businesses involved in settlement activities, and confirmed it would no longer service Israeli settlements.
 However, campaigners emphasized that Maersk continues to ship military cargo to Israel and vowed to maintain pressure until all such shipments end.

-Reports and documentation

-The campaign has published detailed research documenting over 2,100 U.S. shipments on Maersk vessels to or on behalf of the Israeli Ministry of Defense, including evidence of Maersk’s role in the F-35 fighter jet supply chain and exports from illegal settlements.